Yerrinbool railway station

 Yerrinbool railway station is located on the Main Southern line in New South Wales, Australia.
 It serves the town of Yerrinbool, opening on 13 July 1919 at the same time as a new alignment between Picton and Mittagong.
 In March 1991, the weatherboard building on Platform 1 was demolished.

 Platforms and services

 Yerrinbool has two side platforms.
-It is serviced by NSW TrainLink Southern Highlands Line services travelling between Campbelltown and Moss Vale with 2 weekend morning services to Sydney Central and limited evening services to Goulburn.
+It is serviced by Sydney Trains Southern Highlands Line services travelling between Campbelltown and Moss Vale with 2 weekend morning services to Sydney Central and limited evening services to Goulburn.